amethyst/amethyst/docs/CODING_CONVENTIONS.md

 }
 ```

-This in turn guards any matches from being non-exhaustive in case new error variants are added in the future.
+This pattern guards against any matches being non-exhaustive in case new error variants are added in the future.

 #### Use `amethyst_error::Error` for compositional APIs